cristi92b/infodemic_models_comparison/README.md

-# Results repository for "Evaluation of Intermodel Equivalence for Misinformation Diffusion: Equation vs. Agent-Based Models"
+# Results repository for "Understanding the Mechanisms of Infodemic: Equation-Based vs Agent-Based Models"

 ## Introduction